Home > The Courthouse

 (Phone line opening times: Tuesday – Friday, 9am – 5.30pm, with a voicemail facility outside these hours).

-You can download a copy of our brochure of activities at The Courthouse for January – June 2023 here.
+You can download a copy of our Summer 2024 Brochure of activities at The Courthouse here.

 Our address is The Old Courthouse, 4 Westgate, Thirsk, YO7 1QS.